What is fracking?

 Is there any fracking in the UK?

 The shale industry in the UK is still at an early stage and production has not yet started.
 The Government supports the development of domestic energy sources so long as it is conducted in a safe and sustainable manner.
-Fracking has been taking place in the USA since 1949 and there are now more than 2 million wells supplying 43% of the oil production and 67% of the natural gas production in the United States.
+Fracking has been taking place in the USA since 1949 and there are now around 1 million wells supplying 43% of the oil production and 67% of the natural gas production in the United States.

 Why is there a need for it?